-We worked with Drinkaware to test the usability of their products which help people make a positive change to their outlook on drinking alcohol
+We worked with Drinkaware to test the usability of their products to help people make a positive change to their drinking habits

 The Drinkaware trust is an independent UK-wide alcohol education charity, working to help people make better choices about their drinking and so reduce misuse and harm relating to alcohol.